CodeSammich/ms-equips/README.md

 - [ ] Set two tabs, one for equip configuration/search and one for overall views/total range window.
 One idea is [React Bootstrap Tabs](https://react-bootstrap.github.io/components/tabs/)
 - [ ] Produce a simple footer with Twitch/YT/Github links + space for more tools

+### Defensive Programming

+- [ ] Make sure all form inputs are properly cleaned and standard defensive techniques are used for all Forms / Buttons

 # Backlog

 - [ ] Augment searchbar with an inventory UI